-In our next part of Beginners Guide to Maltego: Mapping a Basic (Level 1) Network Footprint – Part 2 which will be out June 10, 2020 we will show you how to derive the IP addresses from these DNS names, their netblocks and the companies that own them.
+In our next part of Beginners Guide to Maltego: Mapping a Basic (Level 1) Network Footprint – Part 2, we will show you how to derive the IP addresses from these DNS names, their netblocks and the companies that own them.

 Follow us on Twitter and Linkedin or subscribe to our email newsletter to make sure you don’t miss out on any updates.